Visiting Villa Monteleone in Valpolicella

 From the viewpoint at the top of the hill, you can spy the river Adige and Lago Garda to the west.
 To the north are old quarries hewn from the ever-rising hills.
-Yet the magnificent and romantic city of Verona is less than ten miles away.
+The magnificent and romantic city of Verona is less than ten miles away.

-Their first harvest was in 1989, wine made principally for friends and family.
+Their first harvest was in 1989; wine made principally for friends and family.
 Helped by oenologist Federico Giotto, their first commercial vintage was in 1991.
 Today, Villa Monteleone makes just 35,000 bottles each year in all four Valpolicella styles: Classico, Ripasso, Amarone, and Recioto.
-They wanted to make authentic wine of the region using only the native grapes of Valpolicella; Corvina, Corvinone, Croatina, Molinara, and Rondinella.
-Their wines are stunning examples.
+They wanted to make authentic wine using only the native grapes of Valpolicella; Corvina, Corvinone, Croatina, Molinara, and Rondinella.
+The wines are stunning.

 However, Anthony suddenly passed away.
-This immediately left Lucia as a foreign woman that spoke little Italian and without much winegrowing experience.
+It left Lucia as a foreign woman that spoke little Italian and without much winegrowing experience.
 With local help, she rose to those daunting challenges and mastered them.
-That shows her strength of character and keen intelligence and I swear you can taste her personality in the wines.
+That shows her strength of character and keen intelligence, and I swear you can taste her personality in the wines.

-The Ripasso, Amarone, and Recioto are all stunning examples.
-However, somewhat unusually, my favourite was Campo Santa Lena, the Valpolicella Classico.
-This style of Valpolicella can be disappointingly thin and vapid when winemakers reserve the best grapes only for Amarone, which commands a premium price.
+While the Ripasso, Amarone, and Recioto are all stunning, my favourite was Campo Santa Lena, the Valpolicella Classico.
+This basic style of Valpolicella can be disappointingly thin and vapid when winemakers reserve the best grapes only for Amarone, which commands a premium price.
 But that isn’t the case here, the “normale” gets as much care as the premium wines, reflecting both terroir and Lucia’s guiding hand.

-In the tiny cellar, dry ice is employed to keep the grapes cool before fermentation begins – a simple and practical solution in hot harvest weather.
-The Valpolicella is fermented in stainless steel tanks, to preserve the all-important volatile aromatics.
-Afterwards, the wine is matured for six months in steel tanks and for a further six months in the bottle, so there is no oak to mark it.
+Meanwhile, in the small cramped cellar, dry ice keeps the grapes cool before fermentation begins.
+This is a straightforward and practical solution in hot harvest weather.
+The grapes ferment in stainless steel tanks, preserving the volatile aromatics.
+Afterwards, the wine is matured for six months in steel tanks and a further six months in the bottle, so there is no oak to mark it.
 The blend is usually 65% Corvina, 10% Molinara, 15% Rondinella, and 10% Croatina.
-Only some 8,000 bottles are made per year.

-Campo Santa Lena is a dark ruby colour in the glass, and a fresh cherry and violet character shines through.
+Hence, Campo Santa Lena is a dark ruby colour, and a fresh cherry and violet character shines through.
 Polished tannins contribute to the harmonious balance of fruit, moderate alcohol (12.5%) and mouthwatering acidity.
 A classic bitter almond finish makes you come back for more.
-Made to drink when young, this vibrant wine opens up to reveal additional blackcurrant and herbal complexity and will give pleasure over the next 3 to 4 years.
+Made to drink when young, this vibrant wine opens up to reveal blackcurrant and herbal complexity and will give pleasure over the next 3 to 4 years.

 Campo Santa Lena is available in the UK from The Cardinals Cellar in Oxford at £12.99.